-I didn’t expect much from this one but i was pleasantly surprised and found it to be one of Moore’s best.
+I didn’t expect much from this one but I was pleasantly surprised and found it to be one of Moore’s best.
 It doesn’t live up to the awesomeness of Live and Let Die but it certainly comes close.
-It has a strong sense of style, a witty and involving plot (Which, to their credit, they mostly took from the short stories).
-The villain, Kristatos is delightfully sinister and it’s a good thing that he isn’t revealed untill towards the end of the film.
-Melina Havelock is one of the best Bond Girls, on a parr with Tatiyana and Solitare.
+It has a strong sense of style, a witty and involving plot (which, to their credit, they mostly took from the short stories).
+The villain, Kristatos is delightfully sinister and it’s a good thing that he isn’t revealed until towards the end of the film.
+Melina Havelock is one of the best Bond Girls, on a parr with Tatyana and Solitaire.
 There are many good things about it and again, it’s one of the best.
-And that ending scene with Thatcher and the Parrot… Genius.
-(And technically it also means that Thatcher becomes the best Bond Villain by virtue of being the only one who is real!)
+And that ending scene with Thatcher and the Parrot… Genius!
+(Technically it also means that Thatcher becomes the best Bond Villain by virtue of being the only one who is real!)
 The only thing that stops it from being a truly brilliant film is the opening scene.
-And why on earth does the bald man with the white cat in the wheelchair (Let’s call him Brofeld as he isn’t named for legal reasons?) offer Bond a Delicatessen in stainless steel?
+And why on earth does the bald man with the white cat in the wheelchair (Let’s call him Brofeld as he isn’t named for legal reasons?) offer Bond a delicatessen in stainless steel?
 My other problems with this are that the rock climbing scene is dull and the ice skater is pointless and annoying.
 Oh yeah… There’s another boat as well.

 A View to A Kill

-This film has to have what must be the greatest of all the Bond Themes.
+This film has to have what must be the greatest of all the Bond themes.
 Duran Duran do a spectacular job and the music is simply just loveable.
-Conversely, this film has to be the biggest pile of horse manure i’ve ever seen.
-Previously in Octopussy it was clear the producers were trying to make Roger Moore look as stupid as was humanly possible in a two hour limit.
+Conversely, this film has to be the biggest pile of horse manure I’ve ever seen.
+Previously, in Octopussy, it was clear the producers were trying to make Roger Moore look as stupid as was humanly possible in a two hour limit.
 Now they no longer have to as Moore does that just by being on screen.
 He looks so old he practically needs a walking stick and as for the plausibility that Grace Jones would actually sleep with him… It’s ludicrous.
 Why would Grace Jones sleep with Roger Moore?
 SHE JUST WOULDN’T. And WHY IS HE WALKING AROUND IN THAT LEATHER JACKET????
 He doesn’t look sophisticated any more… He just looks like a confused pensioner who’s stumbled onto the set in a leather jacket.
-(James Bond doesn’t wear leather jackets…) And as for that Bond Girl… I wanted Bond to just shrug his shoulders and let her DIE!!!!
+And as for that Bond Girl… I wanted Bond to just shrug his shoulders and let her DIE!!!!
 That’s how annoying she was.
 And as for the villain?
 He’s so weak they have to show him machine gunning a load of people just to get the point across that he’s the villain.
 The plot is also dire.
 In short… This film is awful.
-(And yes… We’re treated to one final scene of Roger Moore on a Boat!)
+(And yes… We’re treated to one final scene of Roger Moore on a boat!)

 The Living Daylights

 After the omnishambles of A View to A Kill we’re back to the hard stuff with Timothy Dalton.
-Now whereas Moore looked as though he could be beaten by a child, Dalton is a man you don’t want to mess with.
-He’s cold and ruthless and i kind of like that.
+Whereas Moore looked as though he could be beaten by a child, Dalton is a man you don’t want to mess with.
+He’s cold and ruthless and I kind of like that.
 He’s certainly a step up from Moore who for me never really fitted the part all too well.
-The film meanwhile is superbly good, using the plot of the short story to launch into a superb man-hunt across eastern europe and asia.
+The film meanwhile is superbly good, using the plot of the short story to launch into a superb man-hunt across eastern Europe and Asia.
 We’re so used to seeing far flung hot and tropical climates (or Snow capped peaks) in a Bond film that it’s kind of nice to see the drizzle drenched streets of Vienna and the cold hard realism of the eastern bloc.
-The Afghanistan setting towards the latter part of the film is nice too, although it’s awfully similar to some of the settings of other Bond Films (The spy who loved me mostly…) for my tastes.
+The Afghanistan setting towards the latter part of the film is nice too, although it’s awfully similar to some of the settings of other Bond films (The Spy Who Loved Me, mostly…) for my tastes.
 The film doesn’t go too far out in terms of silliness either.
-Ok… So there’s a rogue cello case but that seems to fit in well for some reason.
-What I actually liked about this film was its frequent nods to the actual books, something which we haven’t really seen a lot of since Lazenby.
-For instance, the words ‘Smiert Spionum’ crop up a lot (SMERSH were the bad guys in the early Bond books if you aren’t aware.)
+Ok… So there’s a rogue cello case but that seems to fit in well, for some reason.
+What I actually liked about this film was its frequent nods to the actual books, something which we haven’t seen a lot of since Lazenby.
+For instance, the words ‘Smiert Spionum’ crop up a lot (SMERSH were the bad guys in the early Bond books, if you aren’t aware.)
 There’s also Dalton’s portrayal which is eerily close to the Bond of the books as well, the closest yet seen.
-However, some of the actual plot is a bit ropey and the actual ending seems to be rather rushed and confusing and i had to scratch my head a little to work out what was going on.
+However, some of the actual plot is a bit ropey and the actual ending seems to be rather rushed and confusing and I had to scratch my head a little to work out what was going on.
 Overall though, I did like this film.

 Licence to Kill

-The twist on the now familiar Bond Villain formula is done with aplomb.
+The twist on the now familiar Bond villain formula is done with aplomb.
 Sean Bean is superb as 006 and it’s nice to see Bond facing off against a former friend rather than just any old megalomania.
-It gives this film a much more personal feel and makes it radically different to anything that has come before… And it really needs it.
-This film has some good points and some good set pieces… The opening scene and the tank scene being particularly memorable… And Brosnan does a good job as Bond, at least better than Roger Moore although once more he doesn’t get the brutishness right.
+It gives this film a much more personal feel and makes it radically different to anything that has come before.
+And it really needs it.
+This film has some good points and some good set pieces.
+The opening scene and the tank scene being particularly memorable.
+And Brosnan does a good job as Bond, at least better than Roger Moore, although once more he doesn’t get the brutishness right.
 I could definitely take him in a fight.
 (Hmmm… Looking at things it seems to alternate between brute/non brute… Next Bond could be in the Brosnan/Moore/Lazenby mould…) The only problem is that this film just lacks something to make it really brilliant.
 There is something missing that prevents it from being one of the best.
-Also… Look out for the first part of ‘Pierce Brosnan on Ice’ the 90’s answer to Roger Moore on a Boat.
+Also… Look out for the first part of ‘Pierce Brosnan on Ice’ the nineties answer to Roger Moore on a Boat.

 Tomorrow Never Dies

-If there’s one thing i noticed about this film is that how surprisingly relevent it is, even fifteen years later.
-Elliot Carver is a media mogul with enormous amounts of power… Politicians in his pocket, manipulating the news to sell papers and in control of half the planet.
+If there’s one thing i noticed about this film is that how surprisingly relevant it is, even fifteen years later.
+Elliot Carver is a media mogul with enormous amounts of power, politicians in his pocket, manipulating the news to sell papers and in control of half the planet.
 (Sound familiar?)
 It wouldn’t have surprised me if someone had just casually dropped in a line about phone hacking.
 And another thing… Carver looks eerily like the former Chancellor of the exchequer…

 The World Is Not Enough